jina-ai/jina/docs/concepts/executor/serve.md

 (kubernetes-executor)=
 ## Serve from Deployment YAML
 If you want a clear separation between deployment configuration and Executor logic, you can define the configuration in a `Deployment` YAML configuration.
-For example:
 This is an example `deployment.yml` config file:
 ```yaml
 jtype: Deployment